maimy-portfolio/student-registration-form/README.md

 # 📝 Student Registration Form

-A simple HTML-based student registration form that allows users to select courses and view course information in a structured summary.
+A simple HTML-based student courses registration form that allows users to select courses and view course information in a summary.

 ## 📌 Features